Media and Public Relations

 Ask a Scientist

-A total of 10 “Ask a Scientist” columns were published in the Press & Sun-Bulletin throughout the quarter.
-Faculty, staff and graduate students from across various schools and departments at Binghamton contributed answers to questions ranging from “Where does my curly hair come from?” to “How can flying fish lift off?”
+A total of 12 “Ask a Scientist” columns were published in the Press & Sun-Bulletin throughout the quarter.
+Faculty, staff and graduate students from across various schools and departments at Binghamton contributed answers to questions ranging from “How does your brain send messages to the rest of your body to move?” to “Why do some animals turn white in the winter?”

 High-profile University/President Harvey Stenger activities